Living through lockdown: how to reduce your drinking during lockdown

 Want to speak to someone about alcohol?

-Drinkchat is our free online chat service.
-Our trained advisors are on hand between 10am-2pm, Monday to Friday, to provide confidential advice.
+Drinkchat is a free online chat service.
+Their trained advisors are on hand between 10am-2pm, Monday to Friday, to provide confidential advice.

 If you can’t contact Drinkchat in those hours, or would prefer to talk to someone on the phone, you can call Drinkline on 0300 123 1110 (weekdays 9am–8pm, weekends 11am–4pm) and speak to a trained advisor.